The Corporate and Tax Group consists of five units.

 Major Tax Litigation Division

-The Major Tax Litigation Division represents the City of Philadelphia in all business tax petitions to the Philadelphia Tax Review Board and files delinquent business tax collection complaints over $35,000 in the Court of Common Pleas in Philadelphia County.
+The Major Tax Litigation Division of the Tax & Revenue Unit represents the City of Philadelphia in all business tax petitions to the Philadelphia Tax Review Board and files delinquent business tax collection complaints over $35,000 in the Court of Common Pleas in Philadelphia County.
 It also handles most appeals from those cases.
 In addition to collecting business taxes, the Major Tax Litigation Division collects all City receivables in Federal Bankruptcy Court for all Chapter 7, Chapter 11, and Chapter 13 bankruptcies where the City is a creditor.
-In addition, this division provides legal advice and helps draft legislation for both City departments and City Council.
+In addition, the division provides legal advice and helps draft legislation for both City departments and City Council.
 The division also reviews and approves all Revenue Department regulations and tax credit agreements.
 Finally, the division handles business tax payoffs for liens, judgments, and business tax accounts.

 Real Estate Tax Division